 Remember to keep all your content in-line with your tone of voice.
 That includes any videos you create, or graphics you design – don’t let them clash with the tone of your content.
 Do have fun showing the world what your brand is all about.

-- If you’ll be using lots of videos on your site, read our guide on How to Use Video Backgrounds for some extra inspiration.
+Top Tip!Using video content on your website instantly makes for a more engaging, immersive, and interactive experience.
+So, if you’ll be using lots of videos on your site, read our guide on How to Use Video Backgrounds for some extra inspiration.

 Embracing social media is the next step in building your brand.
 You don’t want to give it the cold shoulder, but you should also avoid squeezing the life out of it – instead, aim for the middle-ground with a firm but loving hug.